 In Montessori, they say that the best window or age for a child to learn to use the toilet/potty is from 12 to 18 months.
 This is earlier than most recommended timeframe from experts or grandparents / other parents based on experience.

-When he was around 11 months plus, I bought a potty and set up a potty area for him, with inspiration from Montessori parents around the world.
+When my son was around 11 months plus, I bought a potty and set up a potty area for him, with inspiration from Montessori parents around the world.
 The idea is to have an area where the child can access and explore it whenever they want to.
 It should also be set up to aid in independence.
 Here are the basic things that I did to set up the potty training area:

-- a potty or steps to go up to the toilet equipped with a child seat and stairs to get onto
+- a potty or a toilet equipped with a child seat and stairs to get onto

 - accessible cloths and sink for self-cleaning.
 I started with a sink over the bathtub and later moved on to step stool at the sink when he got tall enough to reach the tap

 - a basket with clean training underwear and a tub to throw in soiled ones

 - a basket of books

-Without creating a dreamy idea of how all this will go, I will explain the stages that we have been through with Lias in terms of learning how to use to the toilet or in German they call it Sauberkeitserziehung, literally cleanliness education.
+Without creating a dreamy idea of how all this will go, I will explain the stages that we have been through with my son in terms of learning how to use to the toilet or in German they call it Sauberkeitserziehung, literally cleanliness education.
 I love the idea of it.

 Training pants / Training underwear

 We really like this Flyish training underwear, after trying a few other out.
 It is 100% cotton for the inner and outer lining, and it feels almost like normal underwear.
 It absorbs well for a full pee; the child will feel it is wet, but it will not leak out!

 Around 12 – 13 months old